bcgov/von-network/docs/UsingVONNetwork.md

 ```
 ./manage build
-./manage start
+./manage start --logs

 ```

 As the nodes of the Indy network start up, monitor the logs for error messages.
+Note the `--logs` entry on the start command.
+Once you get used to running a VON Network instance, you may want to leave that parameter off so you get right back to the command line for whatever else you are doing.

 The [`./manage`](../manage) bash script simplifies the process of running the VON Network, providing the common entry points that you need to use.
 It also provides a number of environment variables you can use to customize the running of the script.